djpogo/vite-js-proxy/README.md

 	"target": "https://example.com"
 }
 ```
 Enter the URL you want to proxy into vite development server.
-For example `http://localhost:8000` if your application server is running there.
+Try `http://localhost:8000` if your application server is running there.

 ### proxyPath {String}
 ```javascript